 Abstract Submission Instructions (deadline is March 12, 2018)

-1) Go to the ABSTRACT SUBMISSION FORM2) Enter Abstract Title, submitter e-mail, type, and answer three questions.3) Enter Author information4) Enter Abstract Text5) You will receive an e-mail confirmation.6) A $50 publication fee is required and payment must be remitted via your meeting registration form.
+1) ABSTRACT SUBMISSION IS NOW CLOSED2) Enter Abstract Title, submitter e-mail, type, and answer three questions.3) Enter Author information4) Enter Abstract Text5) You will receive an e-mail confirmation.6) A $50 publication fee is required and payment must be remitted via your meeting registration form.

 Changes to abstract submissions and abstract withdrawl or reinstatement can only be made on or before the March 4.
 Please preview your abstract to ensure that all affiliations, spellings, and formatting are correct as there will not be an opportunity to make any changes after the submission for closes.